malston/tkgi-pipeline-standards/README.md

 3. **Migration Plans**: Guides for migrating existing repositories to follow these standards
 4. **Scripts**: Utility scripts for creating and validating standardized repositories

+### Reference Implementation Templates

+This repository contains reference implementations for several CI/CD patterns, including:

+- **Kustomize Template**: For kustomize-based Kubernetes projects
+- **Helm Template**: For Helm chart repositories
+- **CLI Tool Template**: For command-line tool management

+For detailed information about available templates and usage instructions, see the [Reference Templates documentation](./reference/TEMPLATES.md).

+For instructions on using the template generator tool, see the [template generator quick start guide](./template-generator/QUICK-START.md).

 ### Repository Relationships

 This repository works together with the following related repositories: